Oh my gosh! There are those days as a caregiver that just

 Begin to build a roadmap to more peace of mind and less stressful days.

-This is NOT your regular tradeshow!
-Our one-of-a-kind event is brought to you by Saskia de Quaasteniet (Jennings) of Creating Being Well – Certified Caregiving Consultant & Educator and Permelia Parham of Vibrational Healing, Certified Emotion Code Practitioner.
-Saskia is a family caregiver since 2005 and has 10+ years of gained professional experience in the Caregiver Service Industry.
+This is NOT a tradeshow!
+It’s a one-of-a-kind conference where we help YOU to keep your sanity during your caregiving years!
+Brought to you by Saskia de Quaasteniet (Jennings) of Creating Being Well – Certified Caregiving Consultant & Caregiving Expert and Permelia Parham of Vibrational Healing, Certified Emotion Code Practitioner.
+And we know about caregiving, as Saskia is a family caregiver since 2005 and also has 10+ years of gained professional experience in the Caregiver Service Industry.
 Currently caring long distance for her mother.
-Permelia is currently a caregiver for a close family member.
+Permelia is a caregiver for a close family member.

 Her insights have been featured in The Wall Street Journal, The New York Times, US News & World Report, USA Today, SmartMoney.com, Time magazine and Chicago Tribune.
 She is the author of several books including The Caregiving Years, Six Stages to a Meaningful Journey, Take Comfort, Reflections of Hope for Caregivers and After Caregiving Ends, A Guide to Beginning Again.